abhirag2603/text-to-speech/README.md

-React Text-to-Speech App with Alloy API
+React Text-to-Speech App with Alloy API.

 This is a simple React application that utilizes the Alloy Text to Speech API to convert text into speech.
 The app provides 6 different voice options for customization.

 Features